Worth 4 dot test: Indications for use

 The Worth Four Light Test is indicated for use when assessing the binocular functions, the ability of eyes to work in coordination, of an individual.
 It can be used to develop a diagnosis or to support or confirm an initial diagnosis.
 It can be used when wanting to assess whether the individual has a normal or abnormal binocular single vision response (BSV).
 It can be used to establish whether a patient has the ability for the eyes to fuse the light that is received from each eye into 4 lights.
 The test is indicated with the use of a presence of a prism in individuals with a strabismus and fusion is considered present if 4 lights are maintained, with or without the use of a prism.
 The W4LT can also be indicated when aiding a person to develop and strengthen their fusional capacities.

 If the images are unable to be fused the W4LT is still indicated to help to determine if an individual appreciates diplopia (double vision) or are suppressing an image from one eye.
 In cases of manifest strabismus the test can help in determining the nature and type of the diplopia or which eye is suppressing.
 Therefore, is indicated in cases of a suspected central suppression scotoma as it can be used to detect where the lights may not be appreciated from the eye with the scotoma though in some cases of minimal deviation in the eye as demonstrated in a microtropic deviation a normal response of 4 lights may be reported.
 Though it can be used in these patients to prove the presence of peripheral fusion and that they have bi-foveal fixation.

 Other indications for the test include establishing an individual's dominant eye dominant eye compared to the other and when evaluating reduced monocular visual acuity which shows no improve on pinhole testing.

 Whilst there are no contraindications of the W4LT there needs to be caution in interpreting the results of individuals with BSV in natural conditions as they may show a diplopic response under the dissociation of the test.
 Also in individuals who have abnormal retinal correspondence (ARC) they may provide an unexpected response, and those who have misaligned visual axis whom in natural conditions suppress may actually provide a diplopic response upon testing.

 Method of assessment

 The Worth Four Light Test is relatively simple to undertake.
-First you must place the red/green goggles over the patients eyes, with the red goggle traditionally placed over the right eye.
+First one must place the red/green goggles over the patients eyes, with the red goggle traditionally placed over the right eye.